alirezanasseh/typescript-express-mongodb-multilingual-boilerplate/README.md

 	    create: {author: '$uid'}
     }

-The fields user sends will be merged by this object, so he/she can't create a post by another user id, cause it will be replaced by his/her own id.
+The fields that user sends will be merged by this object, so he/she can't create a post by another user id, because it will be replaced by his/her own id.
 Here is a complete record of user<->post permission:

     {
 	    role: 'user',